appilon/tfplugin/README.md

 The doc generation is very much still a work in progress.

 ## Provider auto upgrade
 providers can be converted to go modules, have go version bumped in Travis and README, as well as the version of the vendored Terraform SDK bumped.
-See [scripts/upgrade-providers.sh](scripts/upgrade-providers.sh) as an example
+See [scripts/upgrade-providers.sh](scripts/upgrade-providers.sh) as an example.
+For a more detailed walkthrough specific to the important 0.12 upgrade see [this](cmd/upgrade)